fuwjax/gopase/README.md

     Basic Expressions
-        "some string" - Literal match of the exact string sequence, without the double quotes 'some string' - Literal match of the exact string sequence, without the single quotes [a-b] - Regex match of the character class
+        "some string" - Literal match of the exact string sequence, without the double quotes 'some string' - Literal match of the exact string sequence, without the single quotes [a-b] - Regex match of the character class.
+This is handed directly to the native regexp package, so if Go supports it, so does this parser
         . - Matches any single character
-        Name - reference match of rule by name, can cycle or recurse Extended Expressions (Expr stands for any valid sub expression) x y ... - sequence of expressions must follow in that order x / y / ... - options for expressions matches the first success (x) - expressions can be enclosed in parentheses for grouping
+        Name - reference match of rule by name, can cycle or recurse Extended Expressions (x and y stand for any valid sub expression) x y ... - sequence of expressions must follow in that order x / y / ... - options for expressions matches the first success (x) - expressions can be enclosed in parentheses for grouping